 The parties must express their free will to marry;

-Men between 16 and 18 years old, or women between 15 and 18 years old may get married without the consent of their parents.
+Men between 16 and 18 years old, or women between 15 and 18 years old may only get married with the consent of their parents.
 Any required consent must be in writing and notarized, unless the person required to give this consent does so while attending the wedding ceremony; and

 A man younger than 16 and a woman younger than 15 may not get married, even with their parents’ consent, although a judge may grant an exception for significant reasons.